isomerpages/isomerpages-isomergovsg/pages/faq.md

 It provides templates for websites, hosting and is compliant to Instruction Manual 8 (IM8) and Design Service Standard (DSS).

 The team at GovTech builds, provides training and maintains Isomer as a service to all Singapore Government Agencies.
-This website is also generated and hosted via Isomer.
+This website is also generated and hosted using Isomer.

 ### **With Isomer, what do Agencies need to maintain on their website?**
 Mainly just content.
 Isomer is compliant to most part of DSS, however there are content related standards in DSS that agencies will need to meet.